stefanklut/laypa/README.md

 </details>

-When successful the docker image should be available under the name `docker.laypa`.
+When successful the docker image should be available under the name `loghi/docker.laypa`.
 This can be verified using the following command:
 ```sh
 docker image ls
 ```
-And checking if docker.laypa is present in the list of built images.
+And checking if loghi/docker.laypa is present in the list of built images.

 ### Pretrained models
 Some initial pretrained models can be found [here][pretrained_models_link].